• Skip to main content

 It’s also a good idea to eat slower-burning, low-glycemic carbohydrates during this period.
 Eating fast-burning, high-glycemic carbohydrates will spike your blood sugar too fast, making you go high at the start of your workout.

-The key with this option is the size of the bolus you take to offset the carbohydrates.
+The key to this option is the size of the bolus you take to offset the carbohydrates.
 You want to be easy with the bolus and possibly not even take one.

 Often when someone takes a full correction this close to exercising, they will slip into low blood sugar within the first 20 to 30 minutes of exercise.
 The result can be incredibly frustrating when you’re trying to focus on an important practice or get in a short amount of activity.
 Smaller corrections will bring your blood sugar down slower, as long as you begin exercise soon afterward.